 The driver is designed so that heat is dissipated via air convection and conduction through the enclosure.
 Install the driver to a flat metal plate offering excellent vibration resistance.

-When two or more drivers are to be installed side by side, provide 20 mm (0.79 in.) and 25 mm (0.98 in.) clearances in the horizontal and vertical directions, respectively.
+When two or more drivers are to be installed side by side, provide

+20 mm (0.79 in.) and 25 mm (0.98 in.) clearances in the horizontal and vertical directions, respectively.
-Install the driver in an enclosure whose pollution degree is 2 or above or protection class is IP54 or better.

-- Be sure to install the driver vertically (in vertical position) shown in the figure.
+- Install the driver in an enclosure whose degree of protection is IP54 minimum if the driver is used in an environment of pollution degree 3. - Be sure to install the driver vertically (in vertical position) shown in the figure.
 Do not block the radiation openings. - Do not install any equipment that generates a large amount of heat or noise near the driver. - If the ambient temperature of the driver exceeds the upper limit of the operating ambient temperature, revise the ventilation condition or forcibly cool the area around the driver using a fan in order to keep within the operating ambient temperature.